Date of Degree

 Copyright 2011 Renato Prata de Moraes Frasson

 Frasson, Renato Prata de Moraes.
-"Understanding the partitioning of rainfall by the maize canopy through computational modelling and physical measurements." dissertation, University of Iowa, 2011.
+"Understanding the partitioning of rainfall by the maize canopy through computational modelling and physical measurements."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.